swhitehall/swhitehall.github.io/resume.md

 ## Occupation

 `Current`
+__Technical Assistant__ for the Climate Systems, Techniques and Resources for Improved Decision-Making, Education and Sustainability (Climate STRIDES) Project
+-	Conducted literature review of credible databases, reports and articles on Caribbean climate and climate services.
+-	Coauthored updated chapters in the State of the Caribbean Climate Report.

+`2021 - 2025`

+__Meteorologist__, Barbados Meteorological Services Successfully provided real-time weather forecasts for Barbados to the public and aviation sector.
+-Analysis of observational and forecast data to produce aviation-specific weather forecasts for Barbados, Dominica and St. Vincent and the Grenadines.
+-The provision of real-time updates and alerts for emerging hazards using an Impacts Based Forecasting matrix.
+-Preparation and dissemination of severe weather information statements, advisories, watches and warning for BMS area of responsibility.
+Assisted in the provision of climate services for national stakeholders across the water, energy and agriculture sectors.
+-Visualised and analysed climate data from climatological stations and automatic weather stations maintained by the BMS using QGIS.

 __Meteorological Assistant__, Barbados Meteorological Services

 - Perform and record routine and non-routine observations according to WMO/ICAO and departmental standards